MarcoMeter/neroRL/docs/evaluate_checkpoints.md

 ## Example
 ```
-python eval_checkpoints.py --config=./configs/minigrid.yaml --path=./checkpoints/default/20200527-111513_2 --name=results.res
+neval-checkpoints --config=./configs/minigrid.yaml --path=./checkpoints/default/20200527-111513_2 --name=results.res
 ```
 This command
-- loads all checkpoints located in the stated directory,
+- loads all checkpoints located in the stated directory,,
-- evaluates these on the Minigrid environment and
+- evaluates these on the Minigrid environment,
-- outputs the file results.res with the evaluation's results.
+- and outputs the file results.res with the evaluation's results.

 ## Plotting the results
 In order to work with the results check out this [jupyter notebook](../notebooks/plot_checkpoint_results.ipynb).